 Medical Hypnotherapy is the use of hypnotherapy in the treatment of a wide range of medical conditions.
-For more information on the type of medical conditions that can benefit from treatment with Medical Hypnotherapy, click here.
+For more information on the type of medical conditions that I specialise in helping clients overcome with Medical Hypnotherapy, click here.

-What is the difference between Medical Hypnotherapy and Clinical Hypnotherapy?
+What is the difference between a Medical Hypnotherapist and a Clinical Hypnotherapist?

 A Medical Hypnotherapist is able to :

 - Assess your problems broadly, both from a conventional medical perspective and from the position of a psychological therapist.